USITC told to review ruling that Google did not violate Microsoft patent

-WASHINGTON An appeals court on Thursday partially reversed a ruling by the U.S. International Trade Commission, asking it to reconsider a decision that Google Inc (GOOG.O) subsidiary Motorola Mobility did not infringe on a Microsoft Corp (MSFT.O) patent.
+WASHINGTON Oct 3 An appeals court on Thursday partially reversed a ruling by the U.S. International Trade Commission, asking it to reconsider a decision that Google Inc subsidiary Motorola Mobility did not infringe on a Microsoft Corp patent.

 Acting on an appeal by Microsoft, the U.S. Court of Appeals for the Federal Circuit found that the ITC was correct in finding that Motorola Mobility, which has since been bought by Google, did not infringe three patents.